Fees and Payments

 Any partners or children whom you want to bring with you must have documentary proof that they have enough money to support themselves or be supported.
 For further information see the website of the UK Border Agency.

-For those students intending to proceed to a DPhil please supply evidence of funding to support fees for 3 years and maintenance for 4 years.
+For those students intending to proceed to a DPhil, please confirm that you will have funding to support full fees for 3 years, and continuation fees and maintenance for 4 years.